For millions of people, the question of whether to drink isn't about health or preference. It's about faith.

 Some Christian traditions promote complete abstinence:

-Methodists (particularly those in the Holiness movement) have a strong teetotal tradition dating back to their involvement in temperance movements.
-Many Methodist churches use grape juice rather than wine for communion.
+Methodists (particularly the Holiness movement) have a strong teetotal tradition rooted in 19th-century temperance.
+Many Methodist churches use grape juice rather than wine for communion, a practice that prompted Methodist communion steward Thomas Welch to invent unfermented grape juice in 1869.

 Quakers have historically discouraged alcohol use, though individual practice varies.